stormpath/stormpath-sdk-node/docs/app/views/client.md

   </tbody>
 </table>

 #### Returns

-void; the retrieved `GroupMembership` resource will be provided to the `callback` as the callback's second parameter.
+The retrieved `GroupMembership` resource will be provided to the `callback` as the callback's second parameter.

   [Stormpath API key]: http://docs.stormpath.com/rest/quickstart/#get-an-api-key "Stormpath API Key"